veliovgroup/Meteor-Files/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/github.com/VeliovGroup/Meteor-Files.svg?style=social)](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2FVeliovGroup%2FMeteor-Files)
 [![Codewake](https://www.codewake.com/badges/codewake2.svg)](https://www.codewake.com/p/meteor-files)

-## This is branch with support of experimental WebRTC DataChannel upload support
+## This is branch has support of experimental WebRTC DataChannel upload
 RTC/DC has it's own pros and cons.
 For example it uses UDP communication protocol, and has support for binary data.
 On other hand it's not supported in mobile web browsers, but has support in mobile native code.
-Also chunk size is limited to 64KB, but all of them will be sent in on open socket.
+Also chunk size is limited to 64KB, but all of them will be sent in single open socket.
 Read more [here](https://github.com/VeliovGroup/Meteor-Files/wiki/About-Upload-Transports#rtc-data-chanel-udp).

-By out tests:
+By our tests:
  - `DDP` is slowest upload transport
  - `RTC/DC` up to 3x times faster than `DDP`
  - `HTTP` up to 6x times faster than `DDP`